 10. Lip Swelling

-Wheat allergy may even lead to inflammation of the lips.
+A wheat allergy may even lead to inflammation of the lips.
 Such swelling is generally accompanied by itching that may further escalate the swelling.

-How Does Breastfeeding Help Avoid Wheat Allergy
+How Does Breastfeeding Help Avoid Wheat Allergy?

 Even if your baby becomes prone to allergy later in life, he will fight it off like a pro all credits to breastfeeding in the initial stages of life.

-What Foods Should be Avoided for Babies with Wheat Allergy
+What Foods Should be Avoided for Babies with Wheat Allergy?

-How to Cope with Wheat Allergy in Infants
+How to Cope With Wheat Allergy in Infants

 - Keep a check on what triggered the allergy and exclude it from the baby’s diet completely.